 Kim Maw is the manager of Fulford Care and Nursing Home in Littlehampton.

 I love every minute of my working day in Fulford, being a care home manager is a dream come true for me.
 We strive to ensure that Fulford is a place where our residents feel contented each and every day.
 We are a caring family and believe that the small things can make a difference.

 Some examples of how our staff go the extra mile for our residents:

-All our staff go on an intensive three-day Agincare induction before starting at Fulford.
+All our staff go on an intensive three-day Agincare training course before starting at Fulford.

 As well as regular reviews and supervisions we carry out mandatory annual and two-year refresher training, plus specialist training including subjects such as dementia, Alzheimer’s, stroke and Parkinson’s.